The Lawyer’s Guide to Reaching a 10 Star Rating on Avvo.com

 There’s no particular reason not to add a badge, but don’t fixate on this step.
 An Avvo Rating Badge might have a positive psychological impact on a potential client who’s viewing your profile, but missing a badge won’t affect your ability to achieve a 10.0 “Superb” rating on Avvo.
 Completing your profile will not increase your Avvo score, but you cannot attain a perfect 10 rating unless your profile is at least 95% complete.

 Practice areas are an especially important section of your profile, because the terms you enter will directly impact the terms you appear for when people search Avvo.
-For example, imagine that you’re a criminal defense lawyer who handles many different types of criminal cases.
+For example, imagine that you’re handling criminal defense lawyer marketing, and your firm works with many different types of criminal cases.
 If you indicate that you only handle DUI cases, you’ll only show up in DUI searches.
 Therefore, you need to be comprehensive and specific when selecting your practice areas.

 It’s worth crunching some numbers to determine roughly what percentage of your caseload comes in from different matters (e.g. car accidents, drug possession charges, Chapter 7 bankruptcy).
 You can use that information to fill out your practice areas accordingly on Avvo, which creates a visual representation with a pie chart like this: